TangatBaktybergen/Gameboy/idea/Project-Description.md

-Please use this place holder to describe your project.
-Roughly should be DIN-A4 long.

 The idea is to develop retro electronic game console.
 As an example , we are going to implement " Tetris " game in this project.

 Electronic components: